AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

    task.setProperty("taskPriority", taskPriority);
    ```

 1. Navigate back to the Content Approval Workflow.
 Drag+Drop the **OR Split** component (found in the Sidekick beneath 'Workflow' category) beneath the **Start Task** Step.
 On the Common Dialog select the radio button for 3 Branches.
 The OR Split will read the workflow metadata value **"lastTaskAction"** to determine the route of the workflow.
-The **"lastTaskAction"** property will be set to one of the values from the Routing Tab configured in Step 4.
+The **"lastTaskAction"** property is set to one of the values from the Routing Tab configured in Step 4.
 For each of the Branch tabs fill out the **Script** text area with the following values:

    ```
    function check() {